ejortega/milkv-duo-rust/README.md

    ```

 ## Troubleshooting
+*This should no longer be an issue after adding*
+`"-C", "link-arg=-Wl,--dynamic-linker=/lib/ld-musl-riscv64v0p7_xthead.so.1"` to the config.toml but I'll leave for reference.

 If you have trouble running the binary on the milk-v duo, the article mentions you can get by using: